Getting started with Continuous Delivery for PE

 Step 1: Install Continuous Delivery for PE

-name of the node where you wish to install Continuous Delivery for PE.
+First, use the main documentation to install Continuous Delivery for PE.

 Step 2: Create your user account and set up a workspace